 Find out more

-A new European study has demonstrated the potential benefits of tocilizumab add-on and switch strategies in the treatment of rheumatoid arthritis.
+A new study has demonstrated the long-term safety and efficacy of golimumab in the treatment of psoriatic arthritis over a five-year period.